 Vernonia noveboracensis (New York Ironweed)

 Even though Vernonia noveboracensis (New York Ironweed), a native wildflower to the eastern United States, can be found in most cow pastures (for some reason, untouched), I have grown it in my garden for about 20 years.
 A member of the Aster family, its 3-7 foot stalks support flat-topped clusters of brilliant purple/red flowers in late summer when not a lot else is blooming.
 Its color is what I like best - one not found all that often in the flower world.
 And even though there are those who may not consider Vernonia noveboracensis garden worthy, I disagree; in fact, I'm hard pressed to think of many flowers that aren't garden worthy.
-I agree with Ralph Waldo Emerson who said that a weed is a plant whose virtues we have not yet discovered.
+I agree with Ralph Waldo Emerson who wrote that" a weed is a plant whose virtues we have not yet discovered."
 Vernonia blooms around the same time as Goldenrod, and nothing is lovelier than the two together.
 Ironweed prefers sun in Zones 4-8.
 Quarts.